Our Wholesale Melee Prices Represent Outstanding Value For Money

 Once you know the shape of the melee you would like to use, the next step is to consider other quality considerations that will improve the overall value and appeal of your diamond jewelry.
-There are a number of factors that go into determining the quality and therefore price of melee diamonds, including cut, color, clarity and carat.
+Several factors go into determining the quality and therefore price of melee diamonds, including cut, color, clarity, and carat.

-The cut of a melee diamonds refers to the way that it has been shaped and polished, and can impact its overall sparkle and appearance.
+The cut of a melee diamond refers to the way that it has been shaped and polished, and can impact its overall sparkle and appearance.

 The color of diamond melee is rated on a scale from D (colorless) to Z (light yellow or brown), with the more colorless or close to a D color, the more valuable and higher cost the melee will be.

-The clarity of a melee diamonds refers to the presence of inclusions (internal flaws) or blemishes (external flaws), a diamond with fewer inclusions and blemishes will be more valuable and more expensive.
+The clarity of a melee diamond refers to the presence of inclusions (internal flaws) or blemishes (external flaws), a diamond with fewer inclusions and blemishes will be more valuable and more expensive.

 The carat size of melee refers to its weight, and diamonds with a higher carat weight will generally be more valuable.